PaceCodes/Mixin-Tutorial/README.md

 # Mixin tutorial
 Using Mixins to Mod Minecraft Vanilla.

+## System Requirements

+Sponge requires Java 8 update 20 or higher to run.
+Sponge **does not** work with Java 9 or above.
+We also recommend a CPU with a large single core speed and at least 2GB of RAM (higher if you plan to run with mods).
+We highly recommend using the 64bit Java runtime.

+See Installing Java for more help with how to install Java 8.
 ## Setup

 Download the build.gradle in this repository and open it in IntelliJ IDEA.